ifeanyiEz/casting_agency/README.md

 get:movie_casts
 post:movie_casts
 ```
+### Auth0 Configuration Parameters
+The configuration parameters are listed in the setup.sh file.
 ## Database Classes
 The database comprises the Actor and Movie classes which inherit from db.Model, as well as a Movie_Cast table (db.Table) wchich is the association between actors and movies.
 ## Actors and Movies Formats